justinchoi001/liferay-learn-0/docs/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ## Add the Sample to the Repository

 Begin the deployment life cycle by adding your sample module into the Git repository.
 Add the JAR to the appropriate `deploy` folder within `lcp/liferay`.
-For this tutorial, choose the `dev` folder:
+For this tutorial, choose the folder for a development environment (e.g., `dev`):

 ```bash
 cp path-to-module/my-module my-repository-path/lcp/liferay/deploy/dev
 ```

+> **Note:** this tutorial will assume your development environment is named `dev`, by default.
+If your development environment is named differently, substitute `dev` with the correct name.

 ## Deploy the Sample to the `dev` Environment